siborab/CSC380-Project/README.md

 Project Description: Design an encryption and decryption algorithm using Substitution Ciphers based on Ceasar cipher using any key number.
 Create a simple UI - extra points for aesthetics.
 Due Date: 12/12/25

-Sibora and Arsenii will work on backend
+Backend: Sibora, Arsenii

-Qaasid and Anas will work on frontend
+Frontend: Qaasid, Anas